TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 15/Judges 15.13.md

 ---

-And they spake unto him, saying, No; but we will bind thee fast, and deliver thee into their hand: but surely we will not kill thee.
-And they bound him with two new ropes, and brought him up from the rock.
+They spoke to him, saying, "No; but we will bind you fast, and deliver you into their hand; but surely we will not kill you."
+They bound him with two new ropes, and brought him up from the rock.